 How to refer

-Medical Practitioners or Allied Health Professionals working within the Public Health Service can refer a client to CPS by completing a general CPS referral form (PDF) or a Program Specific Referral form for Pulmonary Rehabilitation Phase 2, Pulmonary Rehabilitation Phase 3, Cardiac Rehabilitation Phase 2, Cardiac Rehabilitation Phase 3, Neuro Gym and Parkinson's Disease classes.
+Medical Practitioners or Allied Health Professionals working within the Public Health Service can refer a client to CPS by completing a general CPS referral form (PDF) or a Program Specific Referral form for Pulmonary Rehabilitation Phase 2, Pulmonary Rehabilitation Phase 3, Cardiac Rehabilitation Phase 2, Cardiac Rehabilitation Phase 3 and Parkinson's Disease classes.
 The completed form can then be faxed or posted to the address on the bottom of the referral form.
 Phone consultation with a Senior Physiotherapist to clarify the suitability of the client for direct referral is welcome (Phone 08 9224 1783).
 It is helpful if referrers can include a specific reason for referral on the form, and attach any relevant outcome measures, discharge summaries, or related medical information.

 CPS is unable to accept referrals from General Practitioners, Nurses or Allied Health Professionals working in the private or non-government sectors.